How Much do I Need? How much Can I Afford?

 1. Reviewing your budget to determine much money you will need to attend seminary.
 For help see Managing your Finances.

 2. Consider how much you are hoping to earn when you graduate, to ensure that you will be able to repay your loans.
 The maximum total amount of combined debts (the sum of undergrad and graduate student loans, credit cards and other debt) that a person can reasonably pay back is 8% of their net income (after taxes and tithe).
-See the:
+See:

 3. Determine How Much to Borrow, by entering your credit hours, fees, projected expenses and funds (such as savings or scholarships) available to cover these costs for each semester on this "Loan Determination" spreadsheet.
 This spreadsheet also will determine the total loan amount to request to ensure that loan fees are covered.
 (Note: After downloading the spreadsheet, ensure that the Excel Macros are enabled.
 Entry fields are shaded yellow).